Frequently Asked Questions

 What is an Externship?
 What is the difference between an Externship and Clinic?

-Externships place students with judges or lawyers working for legal service providers and state agencies.
+Externships place students with judges or lawyers working for legal service providers and government agencies.
 Students work as ‘externs’ for lawyers in those offices.
 Like Clinic, Externship students receive academic credit for the work they do in their placement.
-However, unlike Clinic where students are certified to practice and are the ‘acting attorneys’ for their clients, Externship students are not certified and are more like clerks for the judges or attorneys with whom they are placed.
+However, unlike Clinic where students are certified to practice and are the ‘acting attorneys’ for their clients, Externship students are not certified and are more like clerks for the judges or attorneys with whom they work.

 What Externship opportunities are currently available?

 Right now we have several Externship opportunities.
 Students should check with the schedule each semester because we plan to increase the available offerings over time.
-Currently, students can participate in the Judicial Externship Program or the Governmental Externship Program or the Public Interest/Not-for-Profit Externship Program.
-There is also the Individual Externship Program that allows students to tailor a placement to a particular course or legal area in which they have a particular interest.
-In addition, we now have the opportunity to participate in Summer Externships for any Law Center student who has completed their first year of academic study at the Law Center.
+Currently, students can participate in the Judicial Externship Program, the Governmental Externship Program, or the Public Interest/Not-for-Profit Externship Program.
+In addition, students have the opportunity to participate in Summer Externships following their first and second year.